bapBardas/dremio-hivejdbc-connector/README.md

+# Disclaimer

+This project is widely inspired (fork) from https://github.com/brock-acryl/dremio-hivejdbc-connector and is a customization to connect Dremio on a HiveServer2 instance behind a Knox Gateway.

 # Dremio Hive JDBC Connector

 It is highly recommended to connect to Dremio using the native Hive Metastore connector, as this will provide the best performance.
 This Connector will allow you to use a JDBC connection to Hive.

 ## Overview

 The Advanced Relational Pushdown (ARP) Framework allows for the creation of Dremio plugins for any data source which has a JDBC driver and accepts SQL as a query language.
-It allows for a mostly code-free creation of a plugin, allowing for modification of queries issued by Dremio using a configuration file.
+More details on this here : https://docs.dremio.com/current/developer/arp-connector/

 There are two files that are necessary for creation of an ARP-based plugin: the storage plugin configuration, which is code, and the plugin ARP file, which is a YAML (https://yaml.org/) file.